 These headset-level settings apply across every sim and form the foundation of your VR experience.
 Get these wrong and you’ll be chasing phantom problems in individual games.

 Eye Tracking Tip: Calibrate EVERY session.
-This isn’t optional.
 Dynamic foveated rendering only works when calibration is accurate, and I’ve found that even minor head strap adjustments between sessions affect calibration enough to matter.
 Takes 15 seconds before each race, makes a genuine difference to where the sharp region renders.
 I assign a reset HMD button to my steering wheel.
 Done.

 Render Resolution in Pimax Play: 100% for Tier 1 and 2 GPUs.
 0.75x for Tier 3.
 This is your baseline before individual sim adjustments.
 You’ll fine-tune per game, but this starting point prevents immediately overwhelming your GPU.